John Paul Jones Arena

 John Paul Jones Arena, or JPJ, is a multi-purpose arena owned by the University of Virginia in Charlottesville, Virginia.
 Since November 2006, it serves as the home to the Virginia Cavaliers men's and women's basketball teams, as well as for concerts and other events.
 With seating for 14,623 fans (nearly twice the capacity of its predecessor, University Hall) John Paul Jones Arena is the largest indoor arena in Virginia and the biggest Atlantic Coast Conference basketball arena located outside of large metropolitan areas.
 (Note: The Carrier Dome is in the Syracuse metropolitan area of 700,000; the Yum!
 Center is in the Louisville metropolitan area of 1,300,000; and the Dean Smith Center and PNC Arena are in the Research Triangle metro area of 2,000,000.
 JPJ is in the Charlottesville metropolitan area of just 200,000.)
 Sports Illustrated named John Paul Jones Arena the best new college basketball arena of the 2000s.

 Virginia fans in the arena are known for cheering loudly for defensive stands and for providing what Rick Pitino, who went winless in three attempts at JPJ, called "one of the best home court advantages [he's] ever seen" where UVA fans seem that they are "on top of you."
 JPJ opened for basketball on November 12, 2006, as Virginia defeated No. 10 ranked Arizona, 93–90, and handed Lute Olson a season-opening loss in his final season.

+On February 21, 2026, the playing surface at John Paul Jones Arena was renamed to "Tony Bennett Court", ahead of #14 Virginia's matchup with Miami.

 Virginia men's basketball is 257–63 at John Paul Jones Arena as of March 2025.